Determining Normality. In Exercises 9–12, refer to the indicated ... | Channels for Pearson+

 1

-Step 1: Visualize the data by creating a histogram or a boxplot of the distances traveled by the taxis.
-A roughly bell-shaped histogram or symmetric boxplot suggests normality.
+Step 2: Create a histogram.
+Divide the range of the data into intervals (bins) and plot the frequency of data points in each bin.
+A roughly bell-shaped histogram suggests normality.

-Step 2: Calculate the descriptive statistics of the data, such as the mean, median, and standard deviation.
-For a normal distribution, the mean and median should be approximately equal.

-Step 3: Perform a normal probability plot (also called a Q-Q plot).
-If the data points in the plot closely follow a straight line, this indicates that the data is approximately normally distributed.
+Step 3: Construct a normal probability plot (Q-Q plot).
+Plot the quantiles of the sample data against the quantiles of a standard normal distribution.
+If the points form a straight line, the data is approximately normal.

+Step 4: Calculate summary statistics.
+Compute the mean, median, and standard deviation of the data.
+For a normal distribution, the mean and median should be close, and the data should be symmetric around the mean.

-Step 4: Conduct a formal statistical test for normality, such as the Shapiro-Wilk test or the Kolmogorov-Smirnov test.
-These tests provide a p-value to assess whether the data significantly deviates from normality.
+Step 5: Perform a formal test for normality.
+Use statistical tests such as the Shapiro-Wilk test or Anderson-Darling test to assess whether the data comes from a normal distribution.
+Compare the p-value to the significance level (e.g., 0.05) to make a conclusion.

-Step 5: Interpret the results.
-If the visualizations and statistical tests suggest that the data is roughly bell-shaped and does not significantly deviate from normality, you can conclude that the data appears to come from a population with a normal distribution.

 Verified video answer for a similar problem: